blackmummya/blackmummya/README.md

 <h2 align="left">Hi 👋!
-My name is Black_Mummya and I'm a Ethical Hacker, My interest is in penetration testing, and I also have a keen interest in creating scripts for this field.</h2>
+My professional name is Black_Mummya, I am interested in working in penetration testing and also interested in creating hacking scripts.</h2>

 ###